aws-samples/sample-crypto-asset-monitoring/README.md

 - Examples of interactive dashboards for monitoring and reporting
 - Sample AWS Config rules for detecting unused crypto assets that you can adapt to your needs

+For a visual preview of what this solution can provide, check out the sample dashboards for AWS KMS, AWS Certificate Manager, and AWS Secrets Manager in the [Dashboard Creation Guide](amazon-quicksight-dashboard-creation-guide.md#-sample-dashboard-examples).

 ## 🧩 2.
 Solution Components

 This example solution consists of the following components that you can customize and extend: